harikrishna2208/NestJS-oauth/README.md

 #1.go to brower
 #2.type http://localhost:5000
 #3.sign in with google
-#4.Your name and Email Id will displayed in protected route
+#4.Your name and Email-id will displayed in protected route

 ```